Leland41/Elk-Stack-Project/README.md

   * Public IP: 168.62.205.122
   * Private IP: 10.0.0.4

-After gaining access to the Jump Box Provisioner, the Elk Season virtual machine can only be accessed through SSH (port 22) via the Docker container.
+After access has been gained to the Jump Box Provisioner, the Elk Season virtual machine can only be accessed through SSH (port 22) via the Docker container.

 A summary of the access policies in place can be found in the table below.